TylerCode/ExcelMiner/README.md

 # ExcelMiner
 Powershell script to mine Excel spreadsheets for data and dump into a nice little csv.
 Useful if you need to injest data from a large folder of excel sheets.
 I am working on a .NET version of the same thing so that you can have a more useful UI and have additional options.

-NOTE: I will no longer be updating this actively as I'm working on a .NET version of the software.
+NOTE: I will no longer be updating this script myself but I will still accept pull requests for any issues that may exist.

 # Usage